Trance & Hard Dance DJ-Sets Compilations

 Progressive Trance - Style of trance that originated in the early-mid 90's.
 Differentiated from the then "regular" Trance by bass chord changes that gave the repeating lead synth a feeling of "progression" Artists: BT, Cosmic Baby, Simon Berry

 Anthem Trance - Style of trance that emerged in the wake of progressive trance in the late 90's.
-Characterized by extended chord progression in all elements (lead synth, bass chords, treble chords), extended breakdowns, and relegation of arpeggiation to the background while bringing wash effects to the fore.
+Characterised by extended chord progression in all elements (lead synth, bass chords, treble chords), extended breakdowns, and relegation of arpeggiation to the background while bringing wash effects to the fore.
 Artists: Vincent De Moor, Ronski Speed, Tiesto

 Vocal Trance - Broad term referring to trance with a full set of lyrics, which may or may not be any of the above genres.
-Oftentimes an artist will borrow a singer's talents as opposed to the singer herself (vocalists are typically female), or sample from/remix more traditional pop music.
-Note that there is some debate as to where the divide lies between Vocal Trance and pop or eurodance.
+Oftentimes, an artist will borrow a singer's talents as opposed to the singer herself (vocalists are typically female), or sample from/remix more traditional pop music.
+Note that there is some debate as to where the divide lies between Vocal Trance and pop or Eurodance.
 Popular singers include Marcella Woods, Jan Johnston, and Jael.